Skip to main content

 Doce de Ginguba

-Peanut candy made with roasted peanuts and caramelized sugar.
-Popular street snack.
+Peanut brittle of roasted peanuts set in caramelized sugar.
+A common street snack.

 vegetarianveganContains: peanuts